Itheum/itheumcore-elrond-data-nft-marketplace/README.md

  );
 ```

 Endpoint that sets the treasury address.
-The treasury address is the address that will receive the anti spam tax when minting a Data NFT-FT.
+The treasury address is the address that will receive buyer/seller fee when a trade completes.

 Call structure: "setTreasuryAddress" + "@" + address hex encoded.